wlodekb/kubernetes-the-hard-way-on-azure/README.md

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

+Kubernetes Dashboard configuration has been added at the end of the tutorial, to let you play with you cluster through a UI.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

 ## Target Audience